ENHANCE-PET/LION/README.md

    ```
 Now you are ready to use LION on Apple Silicon 🏎⚡️.

+Note: Please make sure you have the right version of `cmake`, as well as `ninja` installed.
+Also you need `git`, `xcode command line tools` installed.
+Using `brew` is the safest option.
+If you don't - the installation will complain, but you will see which version is needed.
+And ask `chatGPT` for help with your terminal output, every mac seems to be different and we can't give you a concrete suggestion.
+Sorry.

 **For Windows** 🪟
 1. Set up a Python environment, say 'lion-env'.
 ```bash